stytchauth/stytch-ios/README.md

 ## Getting Started

+### What is Stytch?

+Stytch is an authentication platform, written by developers for developers, with a focus on improving security and user experience via passwordless authentcation.
+Stytch offers direct API integrations, language-specific libraries, and SDKs (like this one) to make the process of setting up an authentication flow for your app as easy as possible.

+### Why should I use the Stytch SDK?

-With just a few lines of code, you can easiliy authenticate your users and get back to focusing on the core of your product.
+Stytch's SDKs make it simple to seamlessly onboard, authenticate, and engage users.
+The Swift SDK provides the easiest way for you to use Stytch on Apple platforms.
+With just a few lines of code, you can easily authenticate your users and get back to focusing on the core of your product.

 ``` swift
 import StytchCore